This is the third post in a series on quantum computing, which began with the following:

 Multi-Qubit Gates

-All the previous gates only act on a single qubit, therefore, there is no interaction between qubits.
+All the previous gates only act on a single qubit.
+Therefore, there is no interaction between qubits.
 However, we require interaction between the information of qubits to do complex logic.
 This is where we introduce multi-qubit gates.
 These gates execute an operation on two or more gates.

 This truth table represents the behavior of this gate for each of the basis gates:

-As you can see the control qubit is not modified, while the target qubit only changes when the control qubit is .
+As you can see, the control qubit is not modified, while the target qubit only changes when the control qubit is .

-state and apply a Hadamard gate to one of them, this qubit will be the control qubit.
-What happens is that the Hadamard gate puts the target qubit into superposition, meanwhile, the other qubit stays the same.
-The change of the quantum computer’s state is the following:
+- Take 2 qubits in the state and apply a Hadamard gate to one of them; this qubit will be the control qubit.
+What happens is that the Hadamard gate puts the target qubit into superposition.
+Meanwhile, the other qubit stays the same.
+The change in the quantum computer’s state is the following:

-- Next apply a CNOT gate to the circuit.
+- Next, apply a CNOT gate to the circuit.
 This results in the state:

-, while all other states have 0% of being measured.
+- Measure the qubits: from the resulting state , there is 50% to measure and 50% to measure , while all other states have 0% of being measured.
 If you know the output of the first qubit, you know the value of the second qubit.

-By applying the CNOT gate we basically execute an if statement with the control qubit as the argument; however, this control qubit has two possible states as it is in superposition.
-Because applying this gate does not measure the control qubit, the operation must be somehow done through both possibilities: one for which the control qubit is which does not execute a NOT gate, and one for that is
+By applying the CNOT gate, we execute an if statement with the control qubit as the argument; however, this control qubit has two possible states as it is in superposition.
+Because applying this gate does not measure the control qubit, the operation must be somehow done through both possibilities: one for which the control qubit is , which does not execute a NOT gate, and one for that is which does execute the NOT gate.
+If the CNOT gate is applied, the target qubit will change from to .
+We know that for this arrangement, the only possible states are and as these are logically tied to each other.
+These states are entangled.
+Then, if we measure one of the qubits, we know what the other must be because of this logical connection.

-each one with 50% chance.
-We just need one to know the other as we know there are no other possible combinations.
-This arrangement is called maximal entanglement as the measurement of one qubit gives us 100% certainty of the state of the other.
-The TL;DR is the Hadamard gate that provides multiple states while the CNOT gate forces the states to be logically linked.
+If we measure the result of this experiment, we will get and each with a 50% chance.
+We need one to know the other, as there are no other possible combinations.
+This arrangement is called maximal entanglement, as the measurement of one qubit gives us 100% certainty of the state of the other.
+The TL;DR is the Hadamard gate that provides multiple states, while the CNOT gate forces the states to be logically linked.
 You can see how this experiment would be represented as Quantum Circuit.

-With these two-qubit gates, it is possible to create other controlled gates such as the Controlled-Z, Controlled-Y, and Controlled-Hadamard gates.
+With these two-qubit gates, it is possible to create other controlled gates, such as the Controlled-Z, Controlled-Y, and Controlled-Hadamard gates.
 Apart from controlled gates, a SWAP gate is another result of combining fundamental two-qubit gates.
 Just as its name states, its purpose is to swap the state of two qubits.
-This is an essential operation to transfer data as the Quantum States cannot be copied.
-This fact is called the No-Cloning Theorem and hinders our ability to work with multiple copies of the same data, the best we can do is move the data of a qubit around by swapping their states.
+This is essential to transfer data as the Quantum States cannot be copied.
+This fact is called the No-Cloning Theorem and hinders our ability to work with multiple copies of the same data; the best we can do is move the data of a qubit around by swapping their states.

 Finally, we can combine everything to produce even bigger gates operating on many more qubits to produce complex quantum circuits.